otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 OTR versions, starting with the current version, 4.
 Each message defined in this document, will, therefore, advertise which version it is using.

-The communication with a party and the prekey server is synchronous, which means that there can only be one request in flight at the same time from the same party while using an specific device.
+The communication with a party and the Prekey Server is synchronous, which means that there can only be one request in flight at the same time from the same party while using an specific device.